codepath/android_guides/Fragment-Navigation-Drawer.md

 </resources>
 ```

-Now if you run your application, you should see the navigation drawer and be able to select between your fragments.
+Now if you run your app, you should see the navigation drawer and be able to select between your fragments.

 ## Add Icons